Published Date: January 27, 2017

 - non-attendance during business plan development training, or

-Individuals who are unsuccessful should be referred to Human Services for additional services and/or assessment.
+Individuals who are unsuccessful will be referred to Alberta Works Offices should they be interested in additional services and/or an assessment.

-Glossary of Terms for the Self-Employment Training Policy
+Glossary of Terms for the Self-Employment Program Policy

 Business Plan – Developing a business plan is an essential step in setting up a small business.
 Its key function is to provide a map of the necessary steps to operate one’s own business.
 The business plan includes the following basic components: